lcallot/lcallot.github.io/_posts/2014-02-28-computing-resources-VU.md

 from outside the university as well, at these addresses.
  * You received your own login and password.
 Your login is personal, you cannot give your password to anybody else.
- * In the text below, I'll use VUNetID (`abc123`) as example.
-Replace it with your login where needed.
  *  _rdam_ contains a Tesla card, for GPU computations.
- * Each user has a limited amount of priority, e.g. if two users are working at the machine usually each is limited to 50% of the CPU-time, if there is a conflict.
-For the memory, there is no automatic limit.
+ * Each user has a limited amount of priority, e.g. if two users are working at the machine usually each is limited to 50% of the CPU-time if there is a conflict.
+ * For the memory, there is no automatic limit.
 Please make sure you do not use too much memory, else the machine becomes very slow.
-On the other hand, 32GB seems to be enough for plenty of programs.

 #### Entering the machine